+- 2.1.1 Buprenorphine (optional)

+- 2.1.2 Hydroxocobalamin (optional)

+- 2.1.3 Ketamine (Ketalar)

+- 2.1.4 Ketorolac (Toradol)

+- 2.1.5 Olanzapine (Zyprexa)

-- 2.1.1 Hydroxocobalamin (optional) - 2.1.2 igel supraglottic airway device (SGA) - 2.1.3 Ketorolac (Toradol) - 2.1.4 Olanzapine (Zvprexa) - 2.1.5 Sodium Thiosulfate - 2.1.6 Tranexamic Acid - Field personnel will not perform any skill that is not a part of his/her scope of practice or has not been authorized by the Alameda County Health Officer and/or EMS Medical Director - During an inter-facility transfer or during a mutual aid response into another jurisdiction, a paramedic may utilize the scope of practice for which he/she is trained and accredited - 5.
-Paramedics will not draw blood unless approved in advance by the EMS Medical Director - Field personnel are prohibited from carrying any medical equipment or medications that have not been authorized for prehospital use by the Alameda County EMS Medical Director
+- 2.1.6 Sodium Thiosulfate

+- 2.1.7 Tranexamic Acid

+- Field personnel will not perform any skill that is not a part of his/her scope of practice or has not been authorized by the Alameda County Health Officer and/or EMS Medical Director

+- 4. During an inter-facility transfer or during a mutual aid response into another jurisdiction, a paramedic may utilize the scope of practice for which he/she is trained and accredited

+- 5. Paramedics will not draw blood unless approved in advance by the EMS Medical Director

+- Field personnel are prohibited from carrying any medical equipment or medications that have not been authorized for prehospital use by the Alameda County EMS Medical Director